 Having been practicing in Los Angeles County and arguing bail over the course of the last twenty-five years, a lot of times I've seen where the prosecutors basically put a 1275 hold on a particular defendant, which basically blocks them from posting whatever the bail schedule is, or the bail that's set by the judge, unless they can prove that the funds that are being used are basically from a legitimate source.
 I've had a lot of what they call 1275 bail hearings.

 We get the people in there that are basically bullet-proof people that have a good reputation and background that the prosecutor is going to get a chance to cross-examine them in a hearing, so we better be ready so they can answer the questions the right way and we're not put in a bad position, because if a judge sees or thinks that the money is coming from a bad source, or something fishy is going on, then the judge is going to deny the bail in the case.

 For more information on 1275 Bail Hearing In Los Angeles, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.